aldaris/opensso/www/public/use/builds/CRTREADME.txt

    Need to add a "Wait...updating issue" message.

-3) Misc links need  (migration, install help) need to be moved elsewhere so tha the popup doesnt contain teh entire UI.
+3) Misc links need  (migration, install help) need to be moved elsewhere so tha tthe popup doesnt contain teh entire UI.

-4) Problem with the "Goto issue" link

-5) Formalize process.
-Viz :
-   a) How CRTs are approved - is the "approver" form okay?
-   b) Setup a CRT approver's alias?
+4) Provide backup facility for CRTs to be submitted without this tool - in case the tool breaks as a result of java.net issue tracker changes.

 Design :